InfoVizW2018/activity-2-team-infovis1/responses.md

 # Activity 2

-This is a repository for submissions regarding the activity started on 01/02/2017
+This is a repository for submissions regarding the activity started on 01/02/2017 Our rapid prootype can be viewed at https://atsoll.github.io/infoVisAct2Prototype/

 ## Team Members
 Sanja Dodos - V000XXXXXX <br />